Licensing of Class II nuclear facilities and prescribed equipment

 |Licence to construct, operate and decommission a Class II Non-Radiotherapy Accelerator Facility||Licence application form – Class II Non-radiotherapy accelerator facilities(PDF)||515, 516, 517, 518, 519, 520|

-The CNSC is also creating a consolidated licence application guide that can be used for all usetypes associated with Class II prescribed equipment, including those missing from the above table.
-This document will be published on our website for public consultation in the near future and you are invited to submit your comments at that time.
+The CNSC is also creating a consolidated licence application guide that can be used for all use types associated with Class II prescribed equipment, including those missing from the above table.
+This document will replace the three guides mentioned above.
+It is currently in draft form, but can be used to apply for a licence.
+The draft guide and all its associated forms can be found on under section 1.4. of the Regulatory Documents Web page.

 Security of sealed sources